SteveLasker/RegistryArtifactTypes/README.md

 # Registry Artifact Types
 OCI compliant registries are becoming [Cloud Native Artifact Registries](https://stevelasker.blog/2019/01/25/cloud-native-artifact-stores-evolve-from-container-registries/)

-While a registry could just store arbitrary objects, leaving it to the user to know what blob should be used by which tool, there are many benefits to knowing what each artifact is.
+A registry could store arbitrary objects, users might know which `object:tag` to pull. client tools could understand leaving it to client tools to interact with a  it to the user to know what blob should be used by which tool, there are many benefits to knowing what each artifact is.

 Some of the challenges include: